How to Unblock Websites: A Complete Guide

 A VPN reroutes your internet traffic through a server in a different location, making it appear as though you’re browsing from that region.
 This is one of the most effective ways to unblock websites, especially those with geo-restrictions.

 - How to do it: Install a VPN like NordVPN or ExpressVPN, log in, and connect to a server where the website isn’t blocked.
-Once connected, you can access the restricted website.
+Once connected, you can browse the restricted site safely and privately.

 2. Using a Proxy Server

-A proxy server acts as an intermediary between your device and the website, masking your IP address and bypassing restrictions.
+A proxy acts as a middleman between your device and the website, masking your IP address.
+This can help bypass network restrictions and access blocked sites quickly.

-- How to do it: You can find reputable proxy websites or configure your browser’s proxy settings.
-Once set up, enter the blocked website’s URL in the proxy tool, and it will allow access.
+- How to do it: Use a trusted proxy website or configure your browser’s proxy settings.
+Enter the blocked website’s URL in the tool to gain access.

 3. Using Google Translate